sungheeyun/sungheeyun.github.io/_pages/about.md

 ## short

-Sunghee Yun is a distinguished technology leader and AI pioneer currently serving as Co-founder &amp; CTO of Erudio Bio, Inc.,
+Sunghee Yun is a distinguished technology leader and AI pioneer currently serving as Co-Founder &amp; CTO of Erudio Bio, Inc.,
 Advisor and Evangelist at CryptoLab, Inc., and
 Chief Business Development Officer at WeStory.ai.